ReedRawlings/ObsidianRepo/Attention/Never Doing Nothing.md

 The best way for me to do this would be to delete Twitter (and all social media), but since I like it here I need other alternatives.

-Research from Ulrik Lyngs helps us identify a few tools we can use to circumvent the need for willpower and empower better behaviors.

 ---
 I have two problems; I do not like doing nothing and the closer I get to doing nothing the more likely I am to fall back on my habits.